allisonharris/Pathfinder/README.md

 	-All of the actual code writing will happen in the .scss files, then will be compiled down here using codekit.
 ##helpers
  	-These are the tools I use to set the defaults for a site.
- 	-These files are gathered from a few different places, then adjusted to meet my needs.
+ 	-They're gathered from a few different places, then adjusted to meet my needs.
 ##img
 	-Self explanatory.
 I'm now separating the inline styles from styles that are referenced in the css.
 ##parts